 GetResponse even throws in some detailed guides on how to use their 2.0 autoresponder, which will help you increase subscriber engagement.

 As with most email-marketing systems, GetResponse features an email creation tool.
 The email creator/editor lets you compose messages from scratch or choose from hundreds of pre-designed templates.

 Other handy features that come with the GetResponse Email Creator include the ability to edit HTML code or preview the message before sending, as well as the spam checker tool.
 Once you’re done creating your email message, you can broadcast the message immediately to selected contacts.

 GetResponse goes beyond providing autoresponder services.
-They also offer the landing page creator as an extra tool should you require such a feature.
+It also offers the landing page creator as an extra tool should you require such a feature.
 However, this comes at an additional cost.

-GetResponse is flexible with their landing page creator in that you can choose to host your page for free on a GetResponse subdomain or on a different server of your own choosing.
+GetResponse is flexible with its landing page creator in that you can choose to host your page for free on a GetResponse subdomain or on a different server of your own choosing.
 The landing page creator is very intuitive as well.
-It lets users to edit page elements with easy to use drag and drop tools.
+It lets users edit page elements with easy-to-use drag-and-drop tools.

 You can use GetResponse to run a series of tests that will help you send the most effective messages to contacts.
 This can be achieved through A/B split tests that let you try out different newsletters, subject line variants, email content, time of sending, and many other factors.

 5) RSS to Email

 The RSS to email feature automatically sends messages to your blog audience every time you post a new article.
 Not only does this feature increase readership but it can also boost engagement and conversions when used properly.